 The bacterial cell integrity was controlled evaluating the propidium iodide (PI) uptake by flow-cytometry on a Cytomics FC 500 (Beckman-Coulter).
-104 bacterial cells were acquired for each measurement.
-Mid-log phase E. coli BW25113 cultures diluted to 106 CFU ml-1 in MHB were exposed for 30 min to 4 μM and 16 μM peptides at 37°C in the presence of 10 μg ml-1 Pl.
-Membrane permeabilization was calculated as the % of PI-positive cells, and membrane damage was calculated measuring the mean fluorescence intensity (MFI) of the cell population.
+10^4 bacterial cells were acquired for each measurement.
+Mid-log phase E. coli BW25113 cultures diluted to 10^6 CFU mL $^{-1}$ in MHB were exposed for 30 min to 4 μ M and 16 μ M peptides at 37 °C in the presence of $10~\mu g$ mL $^{-1}$ PI.
+Membrane permeabilization was calculated as the % PI-positive cells, and membrane damage measuring the mean fluorescence intensity (MFI).
 An untreated control received sterile water instead of peptides.
-On the contrary, bacteria were treated with 1 μM colistin as a permeabilizing control.
-Data are reported as the average ± standard deviation of three independent experiments.
+By contrast, bacteria were treated with $1~\mu$ M colistin as a permeabilizing control.
+Data are reported as the average \pm standard deviation.